Hear No Evil ... Why Developers Disguise Big Developments as Small, and the City Lets Them

 Ed.
 Note: The blue circle was added by KSB and was not in Mr. Budde's original.

-The developer's own engineer also assumed that the developer would develop a larger area, as shown below.
-The blue highlighted area, which based on current plans results in a development of 4 houses, was part of the original engineer's analysis but has been omitted from the current proposal - the proposal that squeaks under the 3 house threshold for greater review.
+The developer's own engineer also stated that the developer would develop a larger area, as shown below.
+The blue highlighted area, which results in 3 or 4 houses, was part of the original engineer's analysis but has been omitted from the current proposal - the proposal that squeaks under the 3 house threshold for greater review.
 Ed.
 Note: blue box added by KSB.

-Not only did the City's Planning Department fail to review this project based on its true size, but they also neglected to inform the MCWD about the true size - even though they presumably know that different rules apply for larger developments.
+Not only did the City's Planning Department fail to review this project based on its true size, but they also neglected to inform the MCWD about the true size - even though they know that different rules apply for larger developments.
+If you're thinking, "they sold us out to benefit the developer" then you're paying attention.

-Jake Griffiths, the City Planner, sent the development proposal for 2 homes to MCWD without notifying them that the development was actually likely to be larger than shown in the application.
-The MCWD rviewed responded, thanking Mr. Griffiths for "sending over the application and supporting materials for MCWD review."
+Jake Griffiths, the City Planner, sent the development proposal for 2 homes to MCWD without notifying them that the development was actually likely to be larger.

 In a later document sent to Mr. Griffiths, the MCWD stated "Based on MCWD’s understanding of the project scope, Gravity Investment, LLC is proposing a one to two lot split with a new single family home on each new lot of record."
-Mr. Griffiths seems never to have informed the MCWD about their lack of information or about the entire "likely" scale of the project - and thus that the MCWD was potentially applying the wrong set of rules.
+Mr. Griffiths seems never to have informed the MCWD about their lack of information or about the city's belief that the entire "likely" scale of the project was much larger - and thus that the MCWD was potentially applying the wrong set of rules.

 And so the MCWD remained in the dark.
-Residents discussed the Watten Ponds project with MCWD reviewers the week of January 19, 2026, and even then, 2.5 months after their letter quoted above, the MCWD had no idea that the project was potentially larger than 2 homes.
+Residents discussed the project with MCWD the week of January 19, 2026, and even then, 2.5 months after their letter quoted above, the MCWD had no idea that the project was actually larger than 2 homes.
+After, MCWD asked Mr. Griffiths about the city's requirement that the developer provide a plan to take city water to the north properties, absolute proof of more than 2 homes, and Mr. Griffiths responded that the city only recommended that the developer provide city water to the north lots, a statement that is false.

 So many questions.
 The City informed the MCWD about this project and forwarded the developer's application to the MCWD - an application that the City appears to have known was incomplete in a way that may substantially reduce the environmental obligations of the developer - environmental obligations designed to protect surrounding Shorewood neighbors and the local Shorewood environment.
 Why did the City not inform the MCWD that the developer intended to build more houses?
 Not even a quick "BTW, fyi, the developer owns attached plots for 6 or 8 other houses that they are likely to develop, too"?